-Congress, cancel the Netanyahu speech
+Congress needs to cancel Netanyahu speech

 Momentum is building within Congress in opposition to House Speaker John Boehner’s invitation to Israeli Prime Minister Benjamin Netanyahu to address Congress March 3 on the issue of Iran’s nuclear capability.